Joanna Macy

-Joanna Rogers Macy (born May 2, 1929) is an environmental activist, author, and scholar of Buddhism, general systems theory, and deep ecology.
-She is the author of twelve books.

-She was married to the late Francis Underhill Macy, the activist and Russian scholar who founded the Center for Safe Energy.
+Mary Joanne Rogers Macy (May 2, 1929 – July 19, 2025), known as Joanna Macy, was an American environmental activist, author and scholar of Buddhism, general systems theory and deep ecology.
+She was married to Francis Underhill Macy, the activist and Russian scholar who founded the Center for Safe Energy.

-Biography

-Early life and education
+Life and career

+Macy was born Mary Joanne Rogers in Los Angeles on May 2, 1929, and was brought up in New York City.
 Macy credits poet and activist Muriel Rukeyser with starting her on the path to becoming a poet and writer herself.
 When she was a high school student in New York City, she cut school and took the train from Long Island to Manhattan in order to attend a poetry reading by Rukeyser; the hall was already full to capacity when Joanna arrived, but Rukeyser invited her to come onto the stage and sit at her feet during the reading.
+In 1953, she married Francis Macy, who died in 2009; the couple had three children.

-Macy graduated from Wellesley College in 1950 and received her Ph.D in Religious Studies in 1978 from Syracuse University, Syracuse.
+Macy graduated from Wellesley College in 1950 and received her Ph.D. in religious studies in 1978 from Syracuse University, Syracuse.
 Her doctoral work, under the mentorship of Ervin László, focused on convergences between causation in systems thinking and the Buddhist central doctrine of mutual causality or interdependent co-arising.

-Career

-Macy is an international spokesperson for anti-nuclear causes, peace, justice, and environmentalism, most renowned for her book Coming Back to Life: Practices to Reconnect Our Lives, Our World and the Great Turning initiative, which deals with the transformation from, as she terms it, an industrial growth society to what she considers to be a more sustainable civilization.
-She has created a theoretical framework for personal and social change, and a workshop methodology for its application.
-Her work addresses psychological and spiritual issues, Buddhist thought, and contemporary science.
+Macy was an international spokesperson for anti-nuclear causes, peace, justice, and environmentalism, most renowned for her book Coming Back to Life: Practices to Reconnect Our Lives, Our World and the Great Turning initiative, which deals with the transformation from, as she terms it, an industrial growth society to what she considers to be a more sustainable civilization.
+She created a theoretical framework for personal and social change, and a workshop methodology for its application.
+Her work addressed psychological and spiritual issues, Buddhist thought, and contemporary science.

+In the early 1980s Macy and her family settled in the San Francisco Bay Area.
+She died in Berkeley, California, on July 19, 2025, at the age of 96, from complications following a fall.